melaniemay79/advent-of-code-2024/README.md

 These are my solutions for the [Advent of Code 2024](https://adventofcode.com/2024).

-So far, all of my solutions are in PHP.
-I'm using PHP 8.13.14 and running my code locally with [Tinkerwell](https://tinkerwell.app/).
-I am also using [PHPStan](https://phpstan.org/) @level 9 to check for errors in my code.
+My solutions are MVC-based PHP.
+I'm using a controller in [Laravel](https://laravel.com/) to call the classes.
+I'm using level 9 [PHPStan](https://phpstan.org/) to check for errors.

+You can view the output of the solutions [on my personal website](https://www.punktress.com/advent-of-code/2024).

 ## Daily Solutions